 How do I republish a story?

-At the top of every original post, you will see a green button that says “republish this story.”
-That will take you to a page with the source code for the story (for quick digital republication) and NPR API and ID codes (for public radio and television stations.)
+At the top of every page containing our original material, you will see a green button that says, “Republish This Story.”
+That will take you to a page with general instructions, the source code for the story (for quick digital republication) and the NPR API and ID codes (for public radio and television stations).
 Outlets are free to rebuild the story in their own content management systems.
-If going that route, we ask that you insert our tracker, which is at the bottom of the page, into your source code (just follow the instructions provided on the “Republish This Story” page.
+If you chose to rebuild the story in your CMS, insert our tracker, which is at the bottom of the page, into your source code.
+Just follow the instructions provided on the “Republish This Story” page.

 What’s the tracking code and why is it important?

-The tracking code is a hidden tool that lets Side Effects know how many people see our stories.
-It’s completely hidden behind-the-scenes, so readers won’t see anything in the body of the text (it also doesn’t track people’s personal information—just counts how many people see the story.)
-This is important because it helps us keep track of what stories are making the most impact on readers.
+The tracking code is a tool that lets Side Effects know how many people see our stories.
+It’s completely behind the scenes, so readers won’t see anything in the body of the text.
+The tracking code does NOT track people’s personal information—it only tracks how many people see the story.
+This helps us tally which stories are being viewed and read most often.

 Can I edit Side Effects stories for my own publication?

-We ask that you only edit for clarity of place and time (For example, “last week” instead of “yesterday”) or to fit your house style (most Side Effects stories follow AP Style.)
+Edit only for clarity of place and time (for example, “last week” instead of “yesterday”) or to fit your house style (most Side Effects stories follow AP Style).
 If you need to write your own headline, that’s OK, too.
 You must indicate if any changes are made to the materials, such as style changes or references to people and/or places.
 Additional edits may be considered on a case-by-case basis.
 Please contact us at email@example.com if you would like to make changes beyond those described here.

 How do I properly credit Side Effects?